Malacath-92/Proxy-PDF-Maker/tutorials/AutoCutting/README.md

     Resizing and centering guides in Silhouette Studio
 </p>

 Next select the `Print & Cut` option, enable registration marks and set them up so that the cross-hatched area does not overlap the cutting guides as little as possible.
 At this point we can print the document to a pdf, name it `cutting_base.pdf` and save it to the `res/base_pdfs` folder.
+This folder should be created for you already, relative to the working directory (which should be the same folder that the `.exe` is in), although it might be empty.

 <p align="center">
     <img src="./images/silhouette_print_and_cut.png" alt="Print & Cut"/>